 - Obtaining and gathering evidence from the motorcycle accident, such as police reports, witness statements and pictures and videos.

 - Recovery time from your injuries, collecting and maintaining all your medical records and details of who you are seeing and when.

 - A damage assessment, accident, or police report.

 - Future medical expenses related to injuries that occurred in the motorcycle crash.

 An accident report or a police report is a report prepared by a law enforcement officer responsible for investigating the scene of a motorcycle crash.
 The investigator will evidence of their findings including pictures and videos, details collected at the scene, witness statements, and statements made by parties involved.
 The report will include any citations issued to the parties involved.

 What factors lead to Motorcycle Injury Risk?

 Injuries received in a motorcycle crash are common and often more severe than in automobile accidents, below are some of the factors that contribute to the increased risk of injuries in motorcycle accidents:

-- Motorcycle Size: The size of a Motorcycle maybe responsible for nearly 42% of all motorcycle crashes, because of the small size.
-Due to their compact size, motorcycles tend to end up in a driver’s blind spot compared to much larger vehicles causing them to get in accidents when cars makes a left-hand turn, increasing the probability of a motorcycle being struck while heading straight through an intersection.
+- Motorcycle Size: The size of a Motorcycle may be responsible for nearly 42% of all motorcycle crashes, because of its small size.
+Due to their compact size, motorcycles tend to end up in a driver’s blind spot compared to much larger vehicles causing them to get in accidents when cars make a left-hand turn, increasing the probability of a motorcycle being struck while heading straight through an intersection.

 - Poor Motorcycle Maintenance: Maintaining your motorcycle is just as important to regular maintenance on your other vehicles, you should check the oil levels, the tires, breaks, lights as well as other fluids needed to properly maintain your motorcycle.
 Failing to do so may cause issues with your motorcycle which can lead to a tragic accident.